Residency Program in Dermatology

 Description of UC Davis Dermatology Residency Program

 - The dermatology program has 2 residents.
-A new, two-year residency begins annually on August 1st.
-Continuation into the second year of the program is based on satisfactory performance during the first year.
-A third year resident is optional.
+Each new, three-year residency begins annually on August 1st.
+Continuation into the second and third years of the program is based on satisfactory performance =during the preceding year.

-- Residents will become familiar with the skin diseases of both small and large animal species and humans and will spend approximately 75% of their time in the clinical functions of the VMTH dermatology service.
-Each resident will see approximately 450-600 animals per year and have primary case responsibility for between 400 and 500 animals per year.
-Our case spectrum includes dogs, cats, horses, farm animals, exotic animals and laboratory animals.
+- Residents will learn about skin diseases of both small and large animal species and if relevant comparative aspects of human dermatology.
+They will spend approximately 75% of their time in the clinical functions of the VMTH dermatology service.
+Each resident will see approximately 450-600 animals per year and have primary case responsibility for between 400 to 500 animals per year.
+Our case spectrum includes dogs, cats, horses, farm animals, small mammals, birds, reptiles, lab animals and occasionally zoo animals.
 During their residency, each resident will spend 140 or more days per year in clinical training as defined by the ACVD.
+An ACVD or ECVD-board certified dermatologist will be available at all times to supervise the resident.

 - Residents will spend approximately 25% of their time participating in rounds and seminars, investigative work and other forms of training.

-- Each resident will attend regular discussions, journal clubs, seminars, and lectures organized by Dr. Stephen White, Dr. Catherine Outerbridge and Dr. Verena Affolter.
-These activities fall into the category of basic and applied science training as defined by the ACVD.
-Residents spend approximately 30 hours/month in discussions and seminars(including dermatopahtology) and 10 hours/month in journal clubs.
-Typically, residents attend 30 hours of lectures annually at the University and the North American Dermatology Forum.
+- Each resident will attend clinical and dermatopathology rounds, journal club, seminars, and lectures organized by Drs.
+White, Outerbridge, Borio and Affolter.
+These activities fall into the category of basic and applied science training as defined by the ACVD, and approximate 30-40 hours per month.
+Typically, residents attend 30 hours of lectures annually at the University and the North American Veterinary Dermatology Forum (NAVDF).
 When practical, residents also are encouraged to attend the annual meeting of the physicians' dermatology group, the American Academy of Dermatology (AAD).
-Funding is available to support travel to the North American Dermatology Forum and (in years it occurs) the World Congress of Veterinary Dermatology (WCVD), and partial funding may be available to attend the annual human dermatology (AAD) meeting.
+Funding is available to support travel to the NAVDF and (in years it occurs) the World Congress of Veterinary Dermatology (WCVD), and partial funding may be available to attend the annual human dermatology (AAD) meeting.

 Responsibilities of UC Davis Dermatology Residents

-- Receive, diagnose, treat and follow-up medical patients with skin disease under the supervision of the dermatology staff.
+- Receive, diagnose, treat and follow-up medical patients with skin disease under the supervision of the dermatology faculty.

-- Participate in clinical rounds with professional students and dermatology staff.
+- Participate in clinical rounds with professional DVM students and dermatology faculty.

-- Assist in teaching and supervision of professional students in clinical dermatology.
+- Assist in teaching and supervision of professional DVM students in clinical dermatology.

 - Perform telephone consultations with veterinarians in small and large animal practice.

-- Residents in dermatology will participate in the regular small animal clinics out-of-hours emergency duty.
-Dermatology residents are also responsible for dermatologic emergencies if called in by the general emergency service.
+- Dermatology residents are responsible for dermatologic emergencies if called in by the general emergency service in small animal or large animal clinics.

 - File an annual Residency Progress Report with the Chairperson of the Education Committee of the American College of Veterinary Dermatology.